Virtual Staging vs Real Staging: Which Is Better for Your Listing?

 3. Select a design style (Modern, Scandinavian, Farmhouse, etc.)

-4. Receive a staged image in seconds (AI) or 24-48 hours (human designer)
+4. Receive a staged image quickly with AI, or usually within 24-48 hours from a human designer

 5. Use the staged images in your MLS listing, marketing materials, and social media